Ridalor/Customer/docs/usage.md

         r = requests.get(<address>, {"jti": jti})
     ```

-    > If there is no jwt, or the jwt is invalid, the response will be 404 Not Found
+    > If there is no jwt, or the jwt is invalid, the response will be 404 Not Found, which means that no customer is logged in.

 ### Get the Customer Identification Number (cid) of the currently logged in customer
 URI: /v1/customer/cid

 To get the cid of a customer, send a get request to the docker url specified at the top with this URI: /v1/customer/cid
 The number you get is between 8 and 16 digits long.

-> The returned cid is an int.
+> The returned cid is an integer.
 This cid number below(40129339) is just an example.

 * On success, the status code is 201 and you get this json object:
     ```json